dabeiz/DataCollector/README.md

 # DataCollector
-A data collector for android devices.
+A data collector for android devices, which includes data from:
++ Bluetooth
++ Location
++ Media
++ Screen
++ Sensor
++ Tele
++ Wifi